rotationalio/ensign/docs/content/examples/developers.md

 ### Additional Topic Streams

 With Ensign it's easy to scale up by adding new topics.
-We might want to have different topics for error observabiity (e.g. if the Twitter API changes or schemas unexpectedly change), metrics capturing, or different types of Twitter queries.
+We might want to have different topics for error observability (e.g. if the Twitter API changes or schemas unexpectedly change), metrics capturing, or different types of Twitter queries.

 ### Downstream Processing